Enhancing air quality forecasting in NSW

 The Enhancing Air Quality Forecasting in New South Wales program was established to progressively expand the scope and enhance the accuracy of air quality forecasting capabilities in New South Wales.

-The program involves several projects to develop specific advanced tools and capabilities, some involving collaboration with science partners, under the umbrella of the DPE Air Quality Forecast Framework.
+The program involves several projects to develop specific advanced tools and capabilities, some involving collaboration with science partners, under the umbrella of the Air Quality Forecast Framework.

 What are the aims of the program?

-• Support air quality research and field monitoring campaign activities.
+• support air quality research and field monitoring campaign activities.

 What are the benefits of this program?